-When did Novak Djokovic begin to play tennis?
+When did Djokovic begin to play tennis?

-Djokovic first picked up a racket at the age of four.
+Novak Djokovic first picked up a racquet at the age of four.
 Spotted during the summer of 1993 by Jelena Gencic, a former tennis and handball player who then became his coach for six years, he was sent in 1999 to the Pilic Academy in Oberschleißheim, nearby Munich, Germany.
 In 2001, Djokovic was crowned European junior champion in singles and doubles.
 He also placed as runner-up at the World Championship with Yugoslavia.
 His idol was Pete Sampras when he was growing up.

 How is Novak Djokovic’s name pronounced?

 The English translation for his family name is somewhat true to its phonetic pronunciation: “Djo”, as in “Johnny”, “Ko” as in “Koala”, then “Vitch”, as the C at the end has an accent in Serbian.
-As for his first name, “No” is pronounced “Gno”, as in “Gnome”, and “Vak” is said as in “Vacuum” – Gno-vak Djo-ko-vitch
+As for his first name, “No” is pronounced “Gno”, as in “Gnome”, and “Vak” is said as in “Vacuum” – Gno-vak Djo-ko-vitch.

 How much prize money has Novak Djokovic won in his career?